nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing a person : `edit`

 Edits an existing person in the address book.
+Note that although multiple birthdays and remarks may be entered, only the last (most up to date one) will be recorded.

 **Command Format:**
 `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/REMARK] [b/BIRTHDAY] [t/TAG]…​`